 Legend has it that Jews arrived in Cornwall over a thousand years ago.
 Hence names such as Marazion (possibly ‘Jewish Market’ in Cornish) and Market Jew Street in Penzance.
 However, the stories are almost certainly apocryphal.
 What is certain is that Jewish communities were established, mainly in Falmouth and Penzance, in the eighteenth century.
 These died out by the end of the nineteenth, though this was not the end of the Jewish story in Cornwall.

-We have been established since 1999 and our members come from widely differing backgrounds.
-We have former members of the progressive movement, people who were brought up in the orthodox tradition, others who have been part of the reform establishment for many years, some who have converted to Judaism, and some, indeed, who are in the process of converting.
-We also have members who are not Jewish at all.The final words of the Dr Jonathan Sacks, the Chief Rabbi, in his well known book ‘The Dignity of Difference’ apply to the formation of our community within the body of Judaism itself – “Difference does not diminish; it enlarges the sphere of human possibilities.”
+The new community, Kehillat Kernow, has existed since 1999.
+Our members come from widely differing backgrounds: former members of the progressive movement, people brought up in the orthodox tradition, others from the reform establishment and some who have converted to Judaism or who are in the process of converting.
+We have Jews from different countries: France, the United States, Germany and India.
+We also have members who are not Jewish.
+Altogether, we have over a hundred members, with new ones joining each year.
+We also welcome many Jewish holiday visitors who come to Cornwall from all parts of the world.The final words of the Dr Jonathan Sacks, the Chief Rabbi, in his book ‘The Dignity of Difference’ apply to the formation of our community within the body of Judaism itself: “Difference does not diminish; it enlarges the sphere of human possibilities.”

-Our own subscription rates are very modest and we have charitable status, which makes such subscriptions even more useful to our budgetary needs.
+Our subscription rates are very modest and we have charitable status, which makes such subscriptions even more useful to our budgetary needs.

 Remember whatever the weather here in Cornwall, you can be assured of a warm welcome from Kehillat Kernow.

-Registered Charity No 1090562
+Registered Charity No 1090562.

-VIew our Constitution.
+View our Constitution.